 After sending the email, you should see a success message.

-If you check the inbox for that email address, you should receive the email for this test.
+Next, check the inbox for the email address you entered.
+You should soon receive the email for this test.

 That’s it!
 You have successfully set up your WordPress site to send authenticated emails with Mailgun.